 TR. at 1167-68 (Dreher testimony).
-The Hearing Officer justified the use of the trimline to exclude juniors from administration based on "public interest" considerations. which are incorporated into CMR 020.03.
-CMR 020.03 provides:
+The Hearing Officer justified the use of the trimline to exclude juniors from administration based on "public interest" considerations

 Reasonable Use of Surface and Ground Water.
 These rules integrate the administration and use of surface and ground water in a manner consistent with the traditional policy of reasonable use of both surface and ground water.
 The policy of reasonable use includes the concepts of priority in time and superiority in right as being subject to conditions of reasonable use as the legislature may by law prescribe as provided in Article XV, Section 5, Idaho Constitution, optimum development of water resources in the public interest prescribed in Article XV, Section 7, Idaho Constitution, and full economic development as defined by Idaho law.
 An appropriator is not entitled to command the entirety of large volumes of water in a surface or ground water source to support his appropriation contrary to the public policy of reasonable use of water as described in this rule.